Natalia Poklonskaya

 Poklonskaya was a Ukrainian prosecutor from 2002 to February 2014, working in various Prosecutor's Offices or as an assistant district attorney.
-During the 2014 Crimean crisis, she resigned from Ukrainian service and was appointed Prosecutor General of Crimea on 11 March 2014; a press conference given by Poklonskaya on that day resulted in her becoming an Internet phenomenon.
-After Crimea was annexed by Russia during the 2014 Crimean crisis, Poklonskaya's appointment was confirmed by Russian authorities on 25 March, around the same time Ukrainian judicial authorities declared her a wanted criminal.
+During the annexation of Crimea by the Russian Federation, she resigned from Ukrainian service and was appointed Prosecutor General of Crimea on 11 March 2014; a press conference given by Poklonskaya on that day resulted in her becoming an internet phenomenon.
+After the annexation, Poklonskaya's appointment was confirmed by Russian authorities on 25 March, around the same time Ukrainian judicial authorities declared her a wanted criminal.

 Poklonskaya resigned as Prosecutor General in 2016 after her election as a Deputy of the State Duma of Russia, where she served as deputy chairman of the State Duma Committee on Foreign Affairs.
 She did not stand for re-election in 2021, and was that year appointed Russian Ambassador to Cape Verde.
 From February to June 2022, Poklonskaya served as deputy head of Rossotrudnichestvo.

 Early life and education

 Poklonskaya was born 18 March 1980 in the village of Mikhailovka, in the Voroshilovgrad Oblast of what was then the Ukrainian Soviet Socialist Republic; later in 1990, her family moved to Yevpatoria in Crimea.
 Her parents are both retired, living in Crimea, and both her grandfathers died during the Second World War, with only her grandmother surviving the German occupation.

+In 1987, together with her parents and older sister, she moved to Crimea.
+She chose the profession of law enforcement officer in memory of her uncle, who died at the hands of bandits.

 She graduated from the University of Internal Affairs in Yevpatoria in 2002.
+While studying during the summer holidays, together with her sister, she worked as a waitress and bartender at the local cafe Izyuminka.